FalconSoft/dataPipe/README.md

  - **parseNumberOrNull**(value: string | number): convert to number or returns null
  - **parseBooleanOrNull**(val: boolean | string): convert to Boolean or returns null.
 It is treating `['1', 'yes', 'true', 'on']` as true and `['0', 'no', 'false', 'off']` as false
  - **deepClone** returns a deep copy of your object or array.
+ - **createFieldDescriptions**(items: Record<string, ScalarType>[]): FieldDescription[] : Generates a field descriptions (first level only) from array of items.
+That eventually can be used for relational table definition.
+If any properties are Objects, it would use JSON.stringify to calculate maxSize field.

 ## License
 A permissive [MIT](https://github.com/FalconSoft/dataPipe/blob/master/LICENSE) (c) - FalconSoft Ltd